Yes, writing is hard work.

 If you don’t, maybe it is time to start.
 Don’t write when you simply feel like it, and definitely don’t wait for a moment of inspiration to flood your brain.

-Good writers write, even when they don’t feel like writing and especially when they have no ideas.
+Good writers write, even when they don’t feel like writing, especially when they have no ideas.

 It takes only a few minutes of free writing to push you through those uninspiring times to allow your ideas to start flowing again.